 Babita (2011 LEADer) is Women LEAD’s Finance Officer.
 She recently graduated from Pokhara University, with Bachelor’s Degree in Business Administration.
 Before joining Women LEAD, she worked as a Business Development Officer in Evolving Minds Pvt.
 Ltd. and as Marketing Executive Intern in Navyaata Media Pvt.
 Ltd., where she learned the importance of marketing.
 She believes that interacting with people and traveling new places are great source of learning and these things will help to achieve her aim of being an entrepreneur in the future.

-Kabita is Women LEAD’s Program Officer.
+Kabita is Women LEAD’s Program and Government Affairs Coordinator.
 She did her Master’s in English Literature from Padma Kanya Multiple Campus.
 Before coming to Women LEAD, she worked at Little Sisters Fund, an organization that works with economically disadvantaged Nepali girls to become empowered leaders through education, mentoring and community support, and at the UNESCO Office in Kathmandu.
 She believes that true empowerment comes from equipping women with the knowledge, skills, and self-confidence to drive change in fields of economics, politics, and social transformation.